florianh12/GFXLabs/lab3b/README.md

 ## Claim
-I did T1, T2 (although the pictures are too bright) and T3 (faulty transmittance) and started with T4 but didn't implement it yet.
+I did T1, T2 and T3 (faulty transmittance) and started with T4 but didn't implement it yet.

 ## Tested environments
 - Almighty (connect via: ssh username@almighty.cs.univie.ac.at)